Are chronic UTI’s killing your sex life?

 What are the main treatments for a UTI?

 Sadly, the most common treatment for UTI’s is antibiotics.
 They are nothing more than a short-term quick fix, and oftentimes, you’ll have another infection within six months (or sooner), because they don’t treat the actual cause of the UTI.
-If you’ve been taking round after round of antibiotics for your UTI’s, I suggest you stop!
-They are doing way more harm than good.
+If you’ve been taking round after round of antibiotics for your UTI’s, I suggest you start to explore other options because they are doing way more harm than good.

 Uqora

-Uqora is a relatively new company but already women are swearing by them.
-I have friends who have had chronic UTIs for most of their lives who have seen them completely disappear after using Uqora.
+One of the products I’ve found to be extremely helpful for my clients is Uqora.
+In fact, I have clients and friends who have had chronic UTIs for most of their lives who have seen them completely disappear after using Uqora.

-The first solution I found when I was suffering from chronic UTIs that sounded promising was D-Mannose.
+You may just want to take D-Mannose on it’s own if you don’t experience chronic UTI’s.
+This was the first solution I found when I was suffering from almost monthly UTIs that sounded promising.
 Well, actually I found a product called UT Vibrance, which has D-Mannose in it.

 This stuff was like the magical cure I’d been searching for all my life for my chronic UTI’s.
 A total game changer!